GAMS-dev/gamspy/docs/user/parameter.rst

 all elements of the set ``i`` are assigned the value 4. ``k['i77']`` refers to a specific set elements and is assigned the value 15.
 The third assignment assignes the value 10 to the first 8 elements of the set ``i`` by using a subset ``j``.
-Read more about Set and Set Element Referencing here: :ref:`set-and-element-referencing`.
+Read more about Set and Set Element Referencing here:
+:ref:`set-and-set-element-referencing`.

 Explicit Labels